-Windows 10 includes a new feature for Remote Assistance called "Quick Assist."
+Windows 10 and 11 include a feature for Remote Assistance called "Quick Assist."
 It is aptly named; it is much easier and faster to use than Microsoft Remote Assistance (MSRA).

 This article is written from the perspective of someone desiring assistance.
 The process for the person providing assistance is equally easy and requires no explanation; it's obvious.
 The easiest way to do Quick Assist remote sessions is by having a phone or Skype call at the same time.

 The easiest way to find Quick Assist is to search for it.
 This is done by pressing the Windows key on the keyboard and then typing "Quick Assist."
 There is no visible box in which to type; just start typing after pressing the Windows key.

 Windows will display its normal menu stack for search results and Quick Assist will appear at the top.
 Be sure to look for the words "Desktop App" under the name.
 Don't select anything under Search Results in the menu stack.
 If you don't see the Desktop App entry, wait a few seconds or try again.
 If this is the first time you've ever searched for Quick Access, it may take a few seconds for Windows to get it.